csebooks/ds-algorithms/content.en/trees/_index.md

 ---
-title: 'CHAPTER 4  TREES'
+title: 'TREES'
 weight: 4
 ---

-# CHAPTER 4: TREES
+# TREES

 For large amounts of input, the linear access time of linked lists is prohibitive.
 In this chapter we look at a simple data structure for which the running time of most operations is O(log n) on average.
 We also sketch a conceptually simple modification to this data structure that guarantees the above time bound in the worst case and discuss a second modification that essentially gives an O(log n) running time per operation for a long sequence of instructions.

 The data structure that we are referring to is known as a binary search tree.
 Trees in general are very useful abstractions in computer science, so we will discuss their use in other, more general applications.
 In this chapter, we will

-See how trees are used to implement the file system of several popular operating systems.
+- See how trees are used to implement the file system of several popular operating systems.

-See how trees can be used to evaluate arithmetic expressions.
+- See how trees can be used to evaluate arithmetic expressions.

-Show how to use trees to support searching operations in O(log n) average time, and how to refine these ideas to obtain O(log n) worst-case bounds.
+- Show how to use trees to support searching operations in O(log n) average time, and how to refine these ideas to obtain O(log n) worst-case bounds.
 We will also see how to implement these operations when the data is stored on a disk.

 ## Preliminaries